Seminar| 2 SWS | English | 4 Credits

 2) oral presentation

-This is a course in which all participants must individually prepare one oral presentation and submit regular writing assignments.
-Students are required to constructively and actively participate in seminar discussions and provide critical reflections.
+This is a course in which all participants must individually prepare one oral presentation, constructively and actively participate in seminar discussions and provide critical reflections.
+In addition, students must submit final paper.